neostoic/foodspotting-clone/README.md

 foodspotting-clone
 ===================
 This Rails project is a clone of the site Foodspotting (http://www.foodspotting.com/).
-This is my first independent Rails site, completed during week four of the Lighthouse bootcamp.
+Please check out the deployed site on Heroku <a href=http://tranquil-bastion-4146.herokuapp.com/dishes>here.</a>